Posts

 … “the first feature film to have a fully computer-generated … character in a leading role,” according to the IMDb.

 Along with Casper, there are three other principal ghosts: “Fatso,” “Stretch,” and “Stinkie,” Casper’s loutish uncles.
-Physically, they’re like overgrown soap bubbles.
+Physically, they’re overgrown soap bubbles.
 They’re corporeal, but just barely.
 You can see them – and see through them.
 If you touch them, they dissipate.
 (No harm is done; they easily re-form.)
 Fat or thin, they’re rounded: there’s little angularity, and no severity, in their faces.

 The uncles are malicious but jovial.
 Casper himself would be cuddly were he more than minimally solid.
 Such is his plight: he can love, but he can’t be embraced by his beloved.